Eastern Oklahoma State College (Wilburton, OK)

 Dixon is currently working on his master’s degree from the United States Sports Academy in sports administration.
 He was a Cum Laude graduate from the University of the Ozarks with a Bachelor of Science degree in political science with emphasis in public administration.
-Dixon resides in Wilburton with his wife, Whitney, and their newborn daughter Addison.
+Dixon resides in Wilburton with his wife, Whitney and their daughter Addison.

-Hometown: Bastrop, Texas
+Hometown: West, Texas